TheDrinix/Project-Nix/README.md

 # Project Nix 🤖✨

 Welcome to Project Nix!
 This monorepo hosts **Nix**, a versatile Discord bot, and its accompanying **web dashboard** for seamless configuration.
+The publicly accessible version of this bot's dashboard can be found at https://nix.drinix.xyz

 ## 📜 Overview